Huang Bo: Career

-Huang Bo was considered one of the top actors in China in 2010.
-During the two years between 2010 and 2011, Huang Bo performed in 5 films, and also started his music career.
+Huang was considered one of the top actors in China in 2010.
+During the two years between 2010 and 2011, Huang performed in 5 films, and also started his music career.

 In 2012, Huang's comedy film Lost in Thailand became the top-grossing domestic film at the Chinese box-office.
 He also starred in the suspense film Design of Death, which earned him Best Actor awards at the Beijing College Student Film Festival and China Film Directors' Guild Award.

 In 2013, Huang starred in Stephen Chow's shenmo blockbuster film, Journey to the West: Conquering the Demons playing Sun Wukong.
 He appeared for free in the comedy film The Chef, the Actor, the Scoundrel directed by Guan Hu, and the noir film thriller No Man's Land where he played a killer.
 With his films, Huang became the top-grossing actor of 2013.